titumozammel/5r-cascade-framework/README.md

 ## If the demand must remain

+REDUCE applies when demand is legitimate but its current frequency, volume, intensity, scope, or complexity is excessive.

-### Question
+### Core Question

 > **If this demand must exist, how can its capacity consumption be reduced?**

-REDUCE applies when demand is legitimate but its current frequency, volume, intensity, scope, or complexity is excessive.

 ### Reduction Levers